-Laura Barnes MSN, FNP-C
+Laura Barnes MSN, FNP-C and

 Providing health tips for raising healthy global kids